Asbestos Exposure – Claiming Compensation

 Living with an asbestos condition can cause a loss of income through being unable to work, compounded by medical and rehabilitation bills.
 Carers may also be out of pocket due to your condition.

 If you suspect you have asbestos exposure, you should consult a doctor immediately.
 This will help your case for compensation.

 Even if the business you intend to claim against is no longer in business, we can help you lodge a claim against the insurance company.

-To find out if our expert lawyers can deal with your Asbestos claim as a ‘No Win No Fee’ arrangement, call Lawyers Direct Injury Specialists on 1800 106 107.
+To find out if we can deal with your Asbestos claim as a ‘No Win No Fee’ arrangement, call us for free on 1300 106 107.
 Your call is confidential and there’s no obligation to proceed.